 - In a medium-sized saucepan bring the sugar, margarine, currants, mixed spice, milk (or milk substitute) and golden syrup (or black treacle) to the boil, then mix thoroughly before leaving to cool to just above room temperate, about 20-30mins

 - While you’re waiting for the mixture to cool, grease and line 20cm cake tin and preheat the oven to 180oC /160oC fan /Gas Mark 4

 - When the mixture is cool, stir in the flour and optional almonds (sieving the flour makes for less mixing but won’t affect the texture) then pour into your lined cake tin.
 You’re looking for a soft, dropping consistency so that any fruit on the surface can just sink in before the cake sets in the oven (and not burn) – if your mixture is a bit stiff add a splash of warm water from a part boiled kettle.

 - Bake until the cake smells good and is springy to touch, about 45-55 minutes.
 Allow to cool for 5-10 minutes before turning out on to a cooling rack.

 Be patient and let this cake cool before trying it, the fruit gets really, really hot…!

 Need your cakes to be dairy-free too?

-    Butter and margarine: Most baking margarines, such as Stork, are dairy free and can be directly substituted for butter.
+Butter and margarine: Most baking margarine, such as Stork, are dairy-free and can be directly substituted for butter.
 Some people find that Stork has a distinctive taste but most supermarkets have a similar own brand product and these are typically blander and so less intrusive in taste.
 If you’re making traditional butter icing with margarine, adding a drop of vanilla essence to the mix can really lift the flavour.